alialib/alia/docs/high-level-flow.md

-2. At some point, you (the user) click the button and the asm-dom wrapper invokes `demo_ui` again with a button click event. `demo_ui` calls `dom::button`, and `dom::button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.
+2. At some point, you (the user) click the button and the asm-dom wrapper invokes `demo_ui` again with a button click event. `demo_ui` calls `html::button`, and `html::button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.